LoopKit/loopdocs/docs/operation/features/bolus.md

 Part of Loop's predictions for future BG changes include a component called BG momentum.
 Loop does not use BG momentum component of predicted BGs for bolusing recommendations.
 The omission of BG momentum from bolus recommendations helps Loop not over-correct when bolusing during times of rapidly increasing BGs.

 ## Starting Bolus Notification
 A new status line will appear when Loop is sending a bolus command to the pump.
-Just above the Glucose Chart, you will see a "stating bolus" indicator.
+Just above the Glucose Chart, you will see a "starting bolus" indicator.

 <p align="center">
 <img src="/setup/update/img/starting_bolus.png" width="250">